Lycan7hropus/FreshNearMe/README.md

     - Integration with Google OAuth ensures a reliable and secure sign-in process.

 5. **Database Integration and Management**:
-    - `MongoDatabaseProvider` orchestrates database connections and interactions, ensuring efficient data management.
+    - `MongoDatabaseProvider` orchestrates database connections and interactions, ensuring efficient infra management.
     - Modular database configurations are managed through files like `DatabaseModule.kt`, enhancing scalability and maintainability.